 Motorcyclists often invite their children to ride along and children may be eager to accept the invitation.

 A motorcycle accident can cause serious injuries to an adult, and if it involves a child, it can be deadly.
-No matter how experienced and cautious a motorcyclist is, a negligent motorist can lead to a crash causing injuries.
+No matter how experienced and cautious a motorcyclist is, a negligent motorist can lead to a crash, causing injuries.
 Unlike passengers in a car who have some protection from the frame of the vehicle, a motorcyclist and any passengers on the bike have no such protection.
 Young riders are at a higher risk of suffering injuries in a motorcycle accident.
-According to studies, 60 percent of riders hospitalized with injuries were under licensing age.
+According to studies, 60 percent of riders hospitalized with injuries were under the licensing age.
 It is not possible to completely eliminate the risk of getting into a motorcycle accident; however, there are certain steps you can take to protect your child from serious injuries while riding a motorcycle.

 Wear a Well-fitting Helmet

 A properly fitted helmet is the best way to protect a child from serious head injuries and traumatic brain injuries (TBI).
 TBI can cause permanent disability, impacting a child’s development, social abilities, and academic performance.

 Invest in protective clothing to protect a child’s skin against cuts, lacerations, and road rash in case of a crash.
 Consider purchasing a harness or belt to prevent the child from falling off the motorcycle.

 Teach your child motorcycle safety, such as how to approach and get on a motorcycle and how to safely ride as a passenger on a motorcycle.
 Keep reminding them of these safety rules.